HOT WEATHER GUIDANCE FOR STUDENTS – JUNE 2026

 19+ discretionary learner support

 Students (without an EHCP) age 19 or older at the start of your course may be eligible to apply for discretionary support if you are studying a funded programme at WQE (i.e. you are not paying tuition fees).
-Limited funding is available and as far as possible the eligibility criteria as agreed for the 16-19 Bursary Fund will apply.

 Support available

-The eligibility criteria is split into three different bands and this is reviewed on a termly basis as the amount available to each student is dependent on the overall number of students eligible for bursary support.
+The eligibility criteria is split into four different bands and this is reviewed on a termly basis as the amount available to each student is dependent on the overall number of students eligible for bursary support.
 Please note this may increase or decrease during the year.

 Eligibility criteria

-Please click below to see a PDF showing the eligibility criteria for 2025/2026.
+Please click below to see a PDF showing the eligibility criteria for 2026/27.

 Universal Credit

-For parents/carers in receipt of Universal Credit, we will need to see the three most recent Universal Credit monthly statements.
-Please ensure that the full statements are provided which show the monthly Universal Credit amount and any deductions.
+For households in receipt of Universal Credit we need to see the three most recent Universal Credit statements.
+This must be the full statements which can be downloaded from the recipient’s Universal Credit account.

 If Universal Credit has only recently been awarded, please provide the statements that are available and the summary document.
 These can all be accessed from your online Universal Credit account.